pbeza/wildland-core/docs/rfc/0001_wasm_bindgen_usage.md

 # Motivation

 Many problems were encountered while generating WASM package exposing CargoLib functionalities with rusty-bind and emscripten.
-They may be possible to solve but the motivation was to check if that problems can be easily avoided by using wasm_bindgen.
+They may be possible to solve but the motivation was to check if those problems can be easily avoided by using wasm_bindgen.
 Those are:

-- We could not use async runtimes like `tokio` or `async_std` (although tokio's single threaded event loop may be possible to run)
+- We could not use async runtimes like `tokio` or `async_std` (although tokio's single-threaded event loop may be possible to run)
-- We could not use crates that depends on `tokio` or `async_str`.
+- We could not use crates that depend on `tokio` or `async_std`.
+The only runtime which was possible to compile for emscripten target was [smol](https://docs.rs/smol/latest/smol/).
-- The only http client that compiles on `wasm32-unknown-emscripten`, which is `minreq`, can not be compiled on that target with `https` feature turned on (what is rather understandable since in wasm environment we should rather use fetch api of a browser).
+- The only HTTP client that compiles on `wasm32-unknown-emscripten`, which is `minreq`, can not be compiled on that target with `https` feature turned on (which is rather understandable since in wasm environment we should rather use Fetch API of a browser).
 - It will be hardly possible to interact with JS event loop so we could expose some kind of asynchronous API (and use JS promises somehow)
-- We intend to use (for some time at least) Redis as a catalog backend which by default accepts raw tcp connections.
+- We intend to use (for some time at least) Redis as a catalog backend which by default accepts raw TCP connections.
 Raw TCP is not accessible on wasm target.
-We could use though some proxy like Webdis (exposes http API).
+We could use though some proxy like Webdis (exposes HTTP API).

 # Impact Analysis